Skip to main content

 How Many Death Certificates Do You Need?

-Each institution typically requires an original certified copy.
+Each bank, insurer, or agency typically requires an original certified copy.
 Here is a guide.

 Life insurance claims1 each